Protect Your Rights: Important Considerations When Hiring a Contractor This Summer

 Here are some helpful tips to ensure that you are asking the right questions when hiring a contractor or tradesperson for a renovation project:

-Always get a detailed estimate prior to the exchange of any deposit or access to your property.
-A proper estimate should break down by task, product and sub-product the cost breakdown of the project and exactly what work will be performed.
+Job or Project Estimate: Always get a detailed estimate prior to the exchange of any deposit or access to your property.
+A proper estimate should break down by task, product and sub project the cost breakdown of the project and exactly what work will be performed.
 It is not adequate to have an estimate that states a “basement renovation – $6000”.

 Possible questions you may want to ask your contractor can include, but are not limited to:

 - what warranties are included, if any; for how long are they in effect and what do they cover

 Time Frames: Although many contractors are hesitant to specify a firm completion date for a project, most are happy to give a time frame of estimated completion.
-I am privy to cases where contractors have attempted to complete work on Sundays or other inopportune times after a relationship breakdown with the homeowner.
-Be sure to communicate your expectations about when is agreeable for work to be completed and ensure that it complies with any legal obligations you may have surrounding noise bi-laws, tenants rights, etc. Will there be a penalty if the job runs long?
+I am privy to cases where contractors have attempted to complete work on Sundays or other inopportune times after a relationship breakdown with the home owner.
+Be sure to communicate your expectations about when is agreeable for work to be completed and ensure that it complies with any legal obligations you may have surrounding noise bi-laws, tenants rights, etc. Will there be penalty if the job runs long?
 As with most things, this is for you and your contractor to determine up front.

-It is advisable to request the contractor’s drivers license, business license number and proof of insurance.
+It is advisable to request the contractor’s drivers licence, business license number and proof of insurance.
 These can then be used to verify that you indeed have the adequate information needed should you need to take action in the instance of a dispute or issue.
-Does your contractor have public liability, property damage, and WSIB insurance coverage?
+Does your contractor have public liability, property damage and WSIB insurance coverage?
 Ask for proof – it is your duty of care to ensure that the person working on your property is in fact licensed and insured.
 If the contractor is uninsured or has uninsured employees and a person is injured on your property, you could be sued and held responsible for pecuniary damages for worker’s injuries sustained while on your property.
 Your lack of care in selecting a qualified contractor could in some cases be seen as negligence.

 In Ontario, there are currently 23 trades in which certification or licensing is considered mandatory.
 If you want to see if your contractor or trade requires a license and if your prospective contractor is on that list, you can visit the Ontario College of Trades website for a full listing at www.collegeoftrades.ca .

-References It is perfectly acceptable to ask for work references when considering hiring a professional to do work on your home or other property.
+References: It is perfectly acceptable to ask for work references when considering hiring a professional to do work on your home or other property.
 It is also advisable to do your research outside of what the prospective contractor themselves provides you.
-Resources such as the Better Business Bureau and websites such as www.homestars.ca , www.yelp.caand www.trustedpros.ca are good references to aid in your research.
+Resources such as the Better Business Bureau and websites such as www.homestars.ca , www.yelp.ca and www.trustedpros.ca are good references to aid in your research.
 Sites such as these are especially good as consumers themselves can contribute

 What Do I Do If I Have A Contractor Dispute

-Common law and statuary laws such as the Consumers Protection Act allow the public various remedies should they find themselves victims of fraud, theft or incomplete work.
-As with all legal matters, however, when relief is sought therein lies a burden of proof on the plaintiff to adequately prove that damage and many consumers underestimate the work that that entails.
-Damages can include a financial judgment awarded in court or return of the property, to by-law infractions.
+Common law and statuary laws such as the Consumers Protection Act allow the public various remedies should they find themselves victims of fraud, theft or uncompleted work.
+As with all legal matters however, when relief is sought therein lies a burden of proof on the plaintiff to adequately prove that damage and many consumers underestimate the work that that entails.
+Damages can include a financial judgment awarded in court or return of property, to bi-law infractions.
 Sometimes there may even be a criminal element to a matter if the contractor has created a potentially dangerous or dangerous environment for the owner or public.
 Should you feel that a dangerous environment has been created most municipalities have inspectors that do site visits to ensure safety protocols and laws regarding safety are being adhered to.

+questions up front, doing their due diligence in vetting the contractor and negotiating a thorough estimate that details the project in writing.
 Remember: it is not pushy to require the details in writing!
 A quality and professional contractor will never refuse you your right to ask for the details of the work you are hiring them to do to do in writing.
-A solid and detailed agreement, with the necessary provisions, serves to protect both the contractor and the consumer from miscommunications and acts as a
+A solid and detailed agreement, with the necessary provisions serves to protect both the contractor and the consumer from miscommunications and acts as a